minus34/gnaf-loader/README.md

 ### There are 2 options for loading the data
 1. Run a Python script and build the database in a single step
-2. Download the GNAF and/or Admin Bdys Postgres dump or text files & restore them in your database
+2. Download the GNAF and/or Admin Bdys Postgres dump & restore them in your database

 ## Option 1 - Run load.gnaf.py
 Running the Python script takes 15-60 minutes on a Postgres server configured for performance.